MakerGear/MakerGearM3Profiles/readme.md

 	-Select both models in the Models sidebar on the left -You can now use the Position/Scaling/Rotation window to adjust your model
 		NOTE: All models must fit between X positions X25 and X200.
-	-Create a new Process and pick the T0 profile
-	-Click 'Select Models' and pick the model for T0 -Create a new Process and pick the T1 profile
-	-Click 'Select Models' and pick the model for T1 -Adjust any settings you need to in your processes -Select both processes and click 'Prepare to print'
+	-Create a new Process and pick the "MakerGear M3 ID" profile -Select "Both Extruders T0" from the Auto-Configure Extruders Drop Down -Click 'Select Models' and pick the model for T0 -Create a new Process and pick the "MakerGear M3 ID" profile -Select "Both Extruders T1" from the Auto-Configure Extruders Drop Down -Click 'Select Models' and pick the model for T1 -Adjust any settings you need to in your processes -Select both processes and click 'Prepare to print'